Skip to main content

 YAML Style Guide

-Glossary & Terminology Tooltips
+Glossary & terminology tooltips

 The documentation should be written in a way that is understandable for everyone.
 To help with that, we have a glossary of terms that are used across Home Assistant, including our documentation.